 Adults tend to view children’s violent play as delinquent behavior.
 You can learn the cause of the child’s violent behavior through conversation with the child.
 Teach your kids how to deal with their feelings by modeling it yourself.

-Finally, remember that altering someone’s behavior often requires time and patience.
-You can teach your child to control their aggressive behavior in various contexts, even when you are not present, with time and effort.
+Finally, remember that altering someone’s behaviour often requires time and patience.
+You can teach your child to control their aggressive behaviour in various contexts, even when you are not present, with time and effort.